slint-ui/slint-rust-template/README.md

 ## Next Steps

 We hope that this template helps you get started and you enjoy exploring making user interfaces with Slint.
-To learn more about the Slint APIs and the `.slint` markup language check out our [online documentation](https://slint-ui.com/docs/rust/slint/).
+To learn more about the Slint APIs and the `.slint` markup language check out our [online documentation](https://slint.dev/docs).

+Don't forget to edit this README to replace it by yours